hierarchical-expressed-semantic-stack/semantic-stack/README.md

-🌐 Hierarchical Expressed Semantic Stack (HESS)
+# 🌐 Hierarchical Expressed Semantic Stack (HESS)

-A deterministic, installable semantic first-hop for the web — built for AI.
+> **A deterministic, installable semantic first-hop for the web — built for AI.**

-HESS is a proposed, open, domain-owned Semantic Layer Public Index (SLPI) designed to solve the core AI systems problem: lack of grounding.
+HESS is a proposed, open, **domain-owned Semantic Layer Public Index (SLPI)** designed to address a core AI systems problem: **lack of grounding**.

-“HESS / DFH does not assert truth.
-It asserts semantic intent and provenance at the earliest possible machine-resolvable point.”
+> **“HESS / DFH does not assert truth.
+> It asserts semantic intent and provenance at the earliest possible machine-resolvable point.”**

+---

+## What HESS Introduces

-HESS introduces a deterministic semantic first hop—a publicly discoverable, machine-readable declaration of meaning—published directly by domain owners.
+HESS defines a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning published directly by domain owners.

+Instead of inferring meaning after ingestion, AI systems can ground from an explicit semantic root.

+---

+## Core Property

-Core property: • DFH — Deterministic First Hop-
+- **DFH — Deterministic First Hop**

-What HESS Is
+---

+## Terminology

-HESS is the stack
+- **HESS** — the semantic stack

-DFH is the protocol
+- **DFH** — the protocol

-SLPI is the resulting public semantic layer
+- **SLPI** — the resulting public semantic layer

+---

+## How It Works

-HESS applies JSON-style hierarchical structure to the web itself, replacing inferred meaning with explicitly declared semantic roots.
+HESS applies **JSON-style hierarchical structure to the web itself**, replacing inferred meaning with **explicitly declared semantic roots**.

-It is a modern, AI-era continuation of the original Semantic Web vision—implemented not as a probabilistic graph, but as a deterministic, domain-owned first hop.
+It is a modern, AI-era continuation of the original Semantic Web vision — implemented **not as a probabilistic graph**, but as a **deterministic, domain-owned first hop**.

 Each domain publishes a single discovery file at:

 /.well-known/stack

+yaml
+Copy code

 This file declares:

-Semantic identity
+- Semantic identity
-Intent
+- Semantic intent
-Crawl and grounding entry points using a minimal, structured set of JSON-LD anchors.
+- Crawl and grounding entry points

+using a minimal, structured set of **JSON-LD anchors**.

+---

-The Grounding Flow
+## The Grounding Flow

+DNS (location)
+↓
+HESS / DFH (declared meaning)
+↓
-DNS (location) ↓ HESS / DFH (declared meaning) ↓ Retrieval / Knowledge Graphs (probabilistic) ↓ Safety / Policy ↓ Model Output
+Retrieval / Knowledge Graphs (probabilistic)
+↓
+Safety / Policy
+↓
+Model Output

 HESS defines semantic intent — not factual correctness.
 Downstream systems may accept, reject, weight, or override declarations according to their own trust, safety, and policy models.